ktpeace/ktpeace/README.md

 <a href="https://linkedin.com/in/katherine-peace" target="blank"> ![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white) </a>

-I recently finished the intensive App Academy Open fullstack bootcamp. 🏅 I was so active in the online community that people often mistook me for an employee!
+I completed the intensive App Academy Open fullstack bootcamp in 2022. 🎊 I was so active in the online community that people often mistook me for an employee!
 AAO asked me to be a Discord mod (though I am too busy at the moment achieving my coding dreams) and I continue to work with them on bootcamp improvements.

-Since then, I have been programming with other students and solo to cement and expand my skills in preparation for a career in the field.
+Since then, I have been programming with other students and solo to cement and expand my skills in preparation for a career in the field: solving problems, learning new concepts and languages, and making working apps.
 Some of my strengths are that I am humble, determined, and constantly refactoring myself.

 ---